Bacmel/odri_ros2/README.md

-# odri_ros2
+# ODRI ROS2 Pack

+> :warning: Tested on ROS2 Galactic :stars:

-ROS2 tools to use ODRI-based robots
+This is a collection of ROS2 packages to use ODRI-based robots